CoderRamy/Tiny-Heros/Tiny Heros Game/Assets/Network/Photon/PhotonUnityNetworking/readme.txt

         Menu -> Window -> Photon Unity Networking (shortcut: ALT+P)
     It also adds a commonly used component "PhotonView" to this menu:
         Menu -> Component -> Miscellaneous -> PhotonView (shortcut: ALT+V)
-    When imported into a new, empty project, the "PunStartup" script opens the "demo hub" and setup scenes to build.
+    When imported into a new, empty project, the "PunStartup" script opens the "GameScene hub" and setup scenes to build.

 Clean PUN Import (no demos)